 Real Accounts Definition

-The golden rule that is applicable to a real account is that the organization should debit what is coming in the organization and credit the items that are going out of the organization.
+The golden rule that applies to a real account is that the organization should debit what is coming in the organization and credit the items that are going out of the organization.

 Examples of Real Accounts

-The following are the items that are present in the financial statement of the company that is considered to be examples of real accounts.
+The following are the items that are present in the financial statement of the company that is considered to be examples.

 #1 – Assets